clemsciences/lidar-gobgob/README.md

 - [x] Logging
 - [ ] Solve "Cleaning buffer..." issue with rplidar
 - [ ] Cleaner shutdown(Tk, thread, serial errors when stopping)
+- [ ] Locate precisely the position of our robot